top of page

 This was different.
 This wasn’t just starting a business similar to what I was already doing.

 I took free copywriting courses.
 I thought I would see what’s out there, and hopefully be able to break into the writing world without paying for a course.
+(As OTs, we're used to boot-strapping and problem solving, right?)

 I also looked into going back to school, or getting a certification.
 As therapists we always think we need more credentials right?